What is a virtual data room?

 Tips on implementing a virtual data room

-The process of data room implementation can generally be divided into five main stages:
+Once you’re sure in your choice, start the process of data room implementation, which is generally divided into five main stages:

 2. Data room configuration

-After completing the first step, you’ll have a data room ready to use.
+After completing the first step, the data room is ready for use.

-Now, you can take care of the security implementations and other data room settings.
-These correspond to enabling or disabling automatic indexing, customizing watermarks, applying branding features, adding NDAs to your project, and specifying document labels.
+Now, you can take care of the security implementations and other data room settings such as: enabling or disabling automatic indexing, customizing watermarks, applying branding features, adding NDAs to your project, and specifying document labels.

-The next step is usually to invite users to the data room — this is an easy thing to do via the bulk invitation feature.
+The next step is usually to invite users to the data room, a procedure that is particularly easy to do via the bulk invitation feature.

 4. Permissions setting